How to Treat & Prevent Bed Sores in Elderly People

 - Negative pressure therapy: Also known as vacuum-assisted closure, this method uses a device to drain the wound and clean it with suction.

-- Surgery: Sometimes large pressure ulcers won’t heal on their own, and reconstructive surgery may be necessary to repair the skin and other tissues.
+- Surgery: Sometimes, large pressure ulcers won’t heal on their own after trying bed sores home treatment.
+As a result, reconstructive surgery may be a necessary means to repair the skin and other tissues.

 How to Treat Bed Sores in the Elderly at Home

 Stage 1 and uncomplicated stage 2 bed sores can be treated at home.
 Properly caring for the wound and reducing pressure by repositioning the body are key.
 It’s necessary to frequently change position and avoid putting pressure on the wound as much as possible.
-Purchasing a good mattress can help reduce pressure as well.
+Purchasing a good mattress or cream for bed sores can help reduce pressure as well.
+However, that alone is not enough.

-Treatment for bedsores in elderly people must also include dealing with underlying causes, such as diabetes, and improving nutrition and hydration.
+Dealing with underlying causes, such as diabetes, and improving nutrition and hydration must also be included in the treatment for bedsores in elderly people.
 Also, medical alert systems can help people with mobility issues who live alone.
-They’re very useful in emergencies when you need to reach your caregiver as soon as possible.
+They’re handy in emergencies when you need to reach your caregiver as soon as possible.

 Prognosis of Pressure Ulcers in the Elderly

 About 70%–90% of pressure ulcers are stage 1 or stage 2.
 They can heal within one to six weeks.
-Stage 3 and 4 pressure ulcers can take months to heal, which is another reason for aggressive prevention and treatment that will halt progression into later stages.
+Stage 3 and 4 pressure ulcers can take months to heal, another reason for aggressive bed sore treatment and prevention that will halt progression into later stages.

 How to Prevent Bed Sores in the Elderly